County ins & outs - signings, departures and rumours

-With the 2023 county season in full swing, stay up to date with the latest player signings and speculation from all the counties.
+With the 2023 county season over, stay up to date with the latest player signings and speculation for 2024 from all the counties.

 |REL: Released